Gabriele250901/React-Ex/README.md

 Exercise32
 Add a side effect to the ClickCounter component from useState 01 that calls a onCounterChange function with the current value of the counter every time value of the counter changes.
 The function should be received as a prop.
 L'esercizio si trova nella cartella exercise30

+Exercise33
+Rewrite the Counter component as a function component and add a side effect that initializes the interval as soon as the component renders, and clears it when the component unmounts.